-The Speedster7t AC7t800 and AC7t1550 provide a bi-directional AES-GCM cryptographic engine.
-A black-box representation of the Speedster cryptographic engine must be instantiated in the user design when using the AC7t1550; however, it is not necessary to use this capability.
-Only one instantiation of the cryptographic engine is possible and can only be used on the AC7t1550 - this particular engine in the fabric is not supported in any of the other Speedster7t family members.
+The Speedster7t AC7t800 and AC7t1550 FPGAs provide a bi-directional AES-GCM cryptographic engine.
+A black-box representation of the Speedster7t cryptographic engine must be instantiated in the user design when targeting the Speedster7t AC7t1550 FPGA even if the feature is not used in the design.
+Only one instantiation of the cryptographic engine is possible and it can only be used with the Speedster7t AC7t1550 FPGA - instantiating this particular engine in the fabric is not supported in any of the other Speedster7t family FPGAs.

-Figure 11: The Speedster Cryptographic Engine
+Figure 12: The Speedster Cryptographic Engine